I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 I Love Coaching Leaders Smarter Than Me!

-I’ve been real lucky to get to coach some super-smart leaders out there.
+Throughout my journey I’ve been real lucky to get to coach some super-smart leaders out there.

 I find it satisfying to sit on advisory boards of companies whose CEO’s I believe are “coachable rock-stars.”